FlorianGabelle/RBR-Pacenote-Lab/_pages/en/introduction.md

 layout: page
 title: Introduction
 lang: en
-show_title: false
+show_date: false
 ---

-## RBR Pacenote Lab – precision, speed, control

 **RBR Pacenote Lab** is a data-driven tool for generating fully customizable co-driver pacenotes for *Richard Burns Rally*.
 It offers precision, flexibility, and full compatibility with various co-driver systems.

 Save up to 75% of your time — if creating notes for a 15 km stage used to take over 2 hours, expect to finish in just 30–45 minutes.

-Tired of using pacenotes that don’t suit your style?
-Overwhelmed by starting from scratch?
-Now’s a great time to take control.
+If existing pacenotes don’t suit your driving style, or if building your own feels too complex, this tool can help.
+It lets you generate a clean, personalized base with minimal effort — no need to start from scratch.

-Let the tool handle the precision — no more guesswork.
+Let the software handle the precision and structure so you can focus on reviewing and refining.

 ---